GuangLun2000/GuangLun2000.github.io/teams.md

 ## Motivation

 As a youth from southern Fujian (Hokkien), entrepreneurial spirit runs in my family's and my own bones.
 From a young age, we were instilled with the concept that one must become their own "boss" and setup their own business.
-In my heart, I firmly believe that I belong to the business world (maybe not the academic one).<br>
+In my heart, I firmly believe that I belong to the business world.<br>

 ## OpenIoT Team